-Most people have been cautioned that everything they do online and on their phones leaves a cyber breadcrumb trail, where your internet searches and activities are logged.
-That is because all of these interactions that people engage in with technology every single day generate data points.
+Most people have become aware of the fact that everything they do online and on their phones leaves a cyber breadcrumb trail, where your internet searches and activities are logged.
+That is because all of these interactions that people engage in with technology every single day generate data points, thus creating a cyber breadcrumb trail that can be analyzed as a unit of data.
 As technology continues to play ever more important roles in our daily lives, it only makes sense that the amount of data that is being created will continue to increase.
 The sheer quantity of data that exists out there is getting bigger, and as follow, big data metrics and analytics are becoming more and more important.

 Big data means the study, analysis, and application of data sets that are so large, complex and just plain big, that the traditional data-processing application software cannot handle it, thus the name “big data”.
 As previously mentioned, in this modern day and age, data is created every single day and exists pretty much everywhere.
 However, unstructured data does little to prove any point or highlight a pattern- the data has to be organized and compiled into a form that makes sense.
 Big data gathers data from sources such as log files, devices, sensors, web, social media, and turns that information into data sets that can be captured, analyzed and managed.
 Big data is so important because it can be used to highlight different patterns in regards to human behaviors and interactions with technology.
 Big data is different from traditional form of data analytics because the data that falls into the big data category has one or more of the following characteristics: high volume of the data, high speed(velocity) at which that data is created and high variety of the type of data that is being created.